the-turing-way/the-turing-way/book/website/reproducible-research/licensing.md

 Permissively licenced things can generally be used by anyone for any purpose.
 A popular minimal example of this for software is known as the [MIT licence](https://mit-license.org/), for other works, [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) the 'public domain' licence.
-Copy-left licences attempt to ensure that any re-distributions or derived works also remain 'free', the canonical example is the [GPL](https://www.gnu.org/licenses/gpl-3.0.html).
+Copyleft licences attempt to ensure that any re-distributions or derived works also remain 'free', the canonical example is the [GPL](https://www.gnu.org/licenses/gpl-3.0.html).
-Unlike permissively licenced content, which can be modified and redistributed under a different licence (including as a part of a closed and/or for profit project), copy-left content (modified or unmodified) must be distributed under the same, or a compatible license, which retains the copy-left obligation.
+Unlike permissively licenced content, which can be modified and redistributed under a different licence (including as a part of a closed and/or for profit project), copyleft content (modified or unmodified) must be distributed under the same, or a compatible license, which retains the copyleft obligation.
-In other words if you take copy-left content modify it and distribute your modifications those modifications must also be copy-left.
+In other words if you take copyleft content modify it and distribute your modifications those modifications must also be copyleft.

-The concept of copy-left licences and their first example, the GPL, originated with Richard Stallman, who founded the free-software foundation (FSF) in 1985.
+The concept of copyleft licences and their first example, the GPL, originated with Richard Stallman, who founded the free-software foundation (FSF) in 1985.
 The idea is a 'hack' of copyright law to use the protections that it affords to privately owned software to a software commons.
 <!-- citations needed -->